Water Filters That Remove Microplastics

 7. ProOne Water Filters

-The ProOne Traveler+ Water Filter makes use of gravity and GAC filtration mechanism to remove over 200 contaminants from water.
+The ProOne Traveler+ Water Filter (Amazon link) makes use of gravity and GAC filtration mechanism to remove over 200 contaminants from water.
 They are capable of removing 99.999% of microplastics of two microns and above.

 These stainless steel units are NSF ANSI certified and require no electricity to function.
 They are most suitable for family use.